swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

   `nil` value of `Optional`, or with returning `Void`.
 - Type theory jargon like `Bottom` wouldn't be immediately understood by many users.

+In discussion, the alternative name `Never` was suggested, which holds some promise.
+It properly implies the temporal aspect--this function returns *never* --and also would work well in other contexts.
+For instance, if we gained the ability to support typed `throws`, then `() throws<Never> -> Void` clearly communicates a function that never throws.

 Instead of one standard type, it might be also useful for documentation purposes to have multiple types to indicate *how* a type doesn't return, e.g.: